google/zetasql/docs/functions-and-operators.md

 such as one sketch of `INT64` values and another of `DOUBLE` values.

-Returns an error if one or more inputs are not a valid KLL16 quantiles sketch.
+Returns an error if one or more inputs are not a valid KLL quantiles sketch.

 Ignores `NULL` sketches.
 If the input contains zero rows or only `NULL` sketches, the function returns `NULL`.